Sigvel/social-media-client/README.md

 [![Deploy static content to Pages](https://github.com/Sigvel/social-media-client/actions/workflows/pages.yml/badge.svg)](https://github.com/Sigvel/social-media-client/actions/workflows/pages.yml)
 ### About

-This project is a part of the workflow - Cource Assignment from Noroff.
+This project is a part of the workflow - Course Assignment from Noroff.
 The goal of this assignment is to improve the quality of an existing environment by establishing useful workflows that make the development process more efficient.
 I have configured to have pre-commit checks using Prettier, ESLint and Jest, to ensure code quality is maintained.
 I have also established branch protections with github action workflows to automatically check that my unit and end to end tests